Do employers have a say in their employees’ side gigs?

-More than a million Canadians are at it.
-Holding down multiple jobs, that is.
-Nearly 6% of our workforce is doubly employed, the highest number since records began forty years ago.
+More than a million Canadians are working multiple jobs, according to recent data.
+In fact, nearly 6% of our workforce has two (or more) jobs, the highest number since records began forty years ago.

 An Employee’s Right To Side Hustle